 Are you wondering how much Bitcoin you can buy?
 The answer is simple: there is no legal limit.
 If your country allows you to purchase any amount of Bitcoin, you can buy as much as you want.
 Of course, you can't buy more than what is available.
 When the Bitcoin supply reaches 21 million, the mining fees will no longer exist.

-Miners are likely to earn revenue only from transaction processing fees, rather than a combination of block rewards and transaction fees.
-In addition, the maximum amount of Bitcoin you can buy at once is 20 BTC.
-For more information, see the fees page.
-When Satoshi Nakamoto created Bitcoin, he installed a strict limit on the amount of Bitcoin that could exist.
+Miners will only be able to earn revenue from transaction fees, rather than a combination of block rewards and transaction fees.
+Additionally, the maximum amount of Bitcoin you can buy at once is 20 BTC.
+To learn more, check out the fees page.
+When Satoshi Nakamoto created Bitcoin, he set a strict limit on the amount of Bitcoin that could exist.

 The hard limit is encoded in the Bitcoin source code and enforced by network nodes.
 There are limits on how much you can buy at a Bitcoin ATM per day, but you are allowed to buy as many Bitcoin as you want.
 Miners can charge high transaction fees to process high-value transactions or large batches of transactions, with more efficient Layer 2 blockchains like the Lightning Network working in conjunction with the Bitcoin blockchain to facilitate daily bitcoin spending.
 Once the maximum number of bitcoins is reached, even if it is slightly less than 21 million, no new bitcoins will be issued.
 If the Bitcoin blockchain in 2140 processes a lot of transactions, then miners can still make profits from transaction processing fees alone.